Loralee: The Dimestore Novella

 “I heard you, damn it.
 I know who I belong to.”
 Donna paced on the balcony.

 “Don’t you know it’s you?
-It’s a big world, I been sitting on my hands a long time.
+It’s a big world.
+I have been sitting on my hands for a long time.
 What’s going to happen when I talk to people?
 You’re either going to trust me or not.
 You think that you know everything about me.”

 “I know more about this.”